kevin-pauls/timber-metabox-blocks/README.md

 - [Timber Library](https://nl.wordpress.org/plugins/timber-library/)

 ### Creating blocks
 Creating blocks is easy.
-After installing and activating the plugin, create a subdirectory in your theme called 'views' and another subdirectory in that called 'blocks'.
+After installing and activating the plugin, create a subdirectory in your theme called 'templates' if it is not already present in your theme, and another subdirectory in that called 'blocks'.

 	- theme-directory
-	   └ views <directory>
+	   └ templates <directory>
 	     └ blocks <directory>
 	   functions.php
 	   style.css

 You can now start using Timber Meta Box Blocks to create Gutenberg Blocks!

-Add twig templates to the views/blocks directory that get and use Meta Box data.
+Add twig templates to the templates/blocks directory that get and use Meta Box data.
 All Twig templates require a comment block with some data in it.
 Here's an example of a block WITHOUT meta box data:

 	{#
 	  Title: Test Block